box/developer.box.com/guides/box-ai/ai-tutorials/prerequisites.md

 To implement Box AI API in your solutions, you need to make sure you have access to the functionality.
-You will also need a custom application with enabled Box AI scope, and a developer token to authenticate your calls.
+You will also need a platform application with enabled Box AI scope, and a developer token to authenticate your calls.